sinesy/GitBookLegacy/platform-for-gae.md

 utils.setReturnValue(json);
 ```

-**Important note:** DO NOT use the previous method to execute a query whose purpose is reading a single record, starting from the primary key: this operation is "expensive" and should not be used when it is not needed, i.e. when you need to read a single record by primary key.
+**Important note:** DO NOT use the previous method to execute a query whose purpose is reading a single record, starting from the primary key: the "executeQueryOnGoogleDatastore" operation is "expensive" and should not be used when it is not needed, i.e. when you need to read a single record by primary key.

-Bear in mind that all reading/writing operations \(except for read an entity by primary key\) are a  service pay-per-use: the more you call them, the more you pay.
+Bear in mind that all reading/writing operations \(except for reading an entity by primary key\) are pay-per-use operations: the more you call them, the more you pay.

 In case of reading an entity  by primary key use the next method